1992 Soviet Cup final

-The 1992 Soviet Cup Final was a football match that took place at the Luzhniki Stadium, Moscow, on 10 May 1992.
-The Soviet Union was in the process of being dismantled with all organizations such as the Football Federation of USSR abandoned.
+The 1992 Soviet Cup final was a football match that took place at the Luzhniki Stadium, Moscow, on 10 May 1992.
+The Soviet Union was in the process of being dismantled with all organizations such as the Football Federation of the Soviet Union abandoned.
 Therefore, the game was administered by the Russian Football Union.

 The match was the 51st Soviet Cup Final and it was contested by FC Spartak Moscow and PFC CSKA Moscow.
 The Soviet Cup winner Spartak qualified for the Cup Winners' Cup first round for the Russian Federation.
 Spartak played their 15th Cup Final winning on 10 occasions including this one.
 CSKA came to the final as the defending champions and it was their eighth Cup Final and for the third time they were defeated at this stage.

 Road to Moscow

 All sixteen Soviet Top League clubs did not have to go through qualification to get into the competition, so Spartak and CSKA both qualified for the competition automatically.